 - Materials Used: Brick, blocked stone, decorative plaster ceiling

-- Façade: One of the significant characteristics of Georgian architecture is the terrace housing, which is a perfect example of the design of Bedford Square.
-The facades at Bedford Square are repetitive and moderate, with stone arches marking individual entrances.
+Bedford Square is a famous public square in the Bloomsbury district of London, England.
+Its well-preserved Georgian architecture has made it one of the most attractive and harmonious squares.
+One of the significant characteristics of Georgian architecture is the terrace housing, which is a perfect example of the design of Bedford Square.
 Terraced housing is a concept whereby a row of attached dwellings shares a common wall, often in three stories.

-2. Westover Plantation
+Westover Plantation (1730 – 1750)

 - Building: Westover Plantation